PubMatic/ios-openwrap-sdk-samples/README.md

 Each iOS sample application includes a Podfile for integrating dependencies.

 **Installation steps:**
-1. Run `pod install` in the same directory where the Podfile is.
+1. Run `pod install --repo-update` in the same directory where the Podfile is.
 1. Open the .xcworkspace file with Xcode and run the app.

-> Run `pod update` to get the latest version of the SDK.

 See the [CocoaPods Guides](https://guides.cocoapods.org/) for more information on installing and updating pods.